 Located in the former Casa Malibu Inn space, this beachfront hotel opened in April 2017 as the first property of the Nobu Ryokan brand, owned by Chef Nobu Matsuhisa, Oracle CEO Larry Ellison, actor Robert DeNiro, and film producer Meir Teper.
 Modeled after a ryokan, or traditional Japanese inn, the 9,200 square-foot property features teak soaking tubs, indoor/outdoor fireplaces, serene outdoor patios, and exclusive bites from the adjacent Nobu Malibu.

-Sydell Group, which opened The Line Hotel in Koreatown in 2014, will open the Los Angeles outpost of New York’s NoMad Hotel this November.
+Sydell Group, which opened The Line Hotel in Koreatown in 2014, will open the Los Angeles outpost of New York’s NoMad Hotel in January 2018.
 The NoMad will be developed out of Downtown L.A.’s Giannini Place, which was built in 1923 as the headquarters for Bank of Italy (which became Bank of America).
 The 12-story hotel will have 250 rooms as well as a rooftop pool.

 InterContinental Hotels Group’s (IHG) Kimpton boutique hotel brand will open La Peer in West Hollywood this fall.
 Located in WeHo's Design District, the 105-room hotel will feature a courtyard pool shaded by olive trees, and Viale dei Romani, a sustainable seafood restaurant.

 Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated to enter Los Angeles in July 2018 with a Downtown L.A. property located at the site of the former Case Hotel.
 The 13-story property, which was built in 1924, will have 151 rooms as well as a rooftop that includes a restaurant, bar and pool.